Step context

 do | Run a piece of work as a named, checkpointed unit.
 The callback’s return value is persisted and replayed if the step has already succeeded. |

 waitForScan | Suspend the run until the scan provisioned in an earlier step completes, or the timeout fires.
-Returns the scan payload as the return value. |
+Resolves with a Scan<T> handle — see below. |

 Step names must be unique within a single run() and stable across deploys — they’re the identifier the platform uses to match a step against its replay record.
 For the full durability model, see Runtime and organizations.